WinstonNing/jianingcao.github.io/_pages/research_experiences.md

 Supervisor: Dr. Nan Pan

 China Southern Power Grid Co., Ltd.
-1. Analysis existing power metering devices distribution pattern
+1. Analyzed existing power metering devices distribution pattern
 2. Developed a mathematics model for power supply bureaus and stations to determine the inventory and optimize the distribution plan
 3. Designed a resilience strategy to enhance the reliability in the emergency scenarios
 4. Developed a novel heuristics algorithm to solve the established model